-Identifier Description Pasture W1 Extend an above ground water line running from an Ortega existing Storm Canyon Well #3509 with approximately 2 1 / 4 miles and with 2 troughs on Forest Service.
-Reconstruct Storm Canyon Well.
-W2 An above ground water line running from existing Ortega Lower Mud Spring with approximately 1.5 miles of above ground water line with 1 trough, 1 storage tank and a corral.
+Identifier Description Pasture W2 An above ground water line running from existing West Ortega Lower Mud Spring with approximately 1.5 miles of above ground water line with 1 trough, 1 storage tank and a corral.
 F2 Install a drift fence near the Salt River to provide a West Ortega barrier to keep cattle from accessing the river.